Levan I Dadiani: Other sources on Dadiani's visit to Constantinople

 Dadiani's Constantinopolitan journey is also known from more contemporaneous sources—European diplomatic documents and a charter issued by Levan I's grandson, Levan II Dadiani.
 These sources disagree with the Georgian chronicles regarding the nature of help provided by the sultan, as well as the date of Dadiani's mission.

 In 1560, the Venetian diplomat Marino Cavalli reported that, four or five years ago, Dadian, prince or king of the Mingrelians, had visited the sultan in person to secure his support against his blood-enemies, the Circassians, and had been given six galleys.
 He then chose to make peace with the Circassians rather to make himself too much dependent on the Ottomans.
 Around the same time, the Habsburg ambassador to Constantinople, Ogier Ghiselin de Busbecq, communicated to his superiors an information about Dadian, king of the Mingrelians, who came to the Ottoman capital to ask for some war vessels against his neighbors, "the Iberians" (that is, Imeretians), and was willing to pay tribute to the sultan in exchange of this assistance.
 Busbecq was also aware of Dadian's past captivity at the hands of "the Iberians", who had captured him during a drinking party after a peace conference.
 The Croato-Hungarian diplomat Antun Vrančić reported that the prince, referring to himself as King of All Mingrelia, visited Constantinople, in February 1557, to obtain the Ottoman naval assistance against the Circassians, who had killed his father.
 Vrančić wrote that the Mingrelian ruler brought a precious bowl as present and was ready to pay taxes to the sultan of which he had previously been exempted.

 Levan's journey to Constantinople is also referenced in his namesake grandson's charter.
 The document, issued sometime between 1639 and 1657, does not specify the date and purpose of this visit, but states that the sultan granted to Levan nine vessels which were placed by Dadiani under the command of a certain Kristekochi Ratia.

 Death and family

 According to Beri Egnatashvili's compendium, Levan died in 1572, when he broke his neck in a hunting accident masterminded by the Mingrelian nobleman Jaiani.
-His successor was his oldest son, Giorgi III Dadiani.
+His successor was his oldest son, George III Dadiani.

 Levan seems to have been married twice.
 A woman named Elene and identified as the wife of Levan Dadiani is known from a margin note in the Tsalenjikha Gospel.
 The other, called Marekhi, is depicted, alongside Levan and their daughter, in a fresco in the chapel of the Tsalenjikha Cathedral.
-Beyond Giorgi, his successor, Levan had three sons and three daughters:
+Levan had four sons and three daughters: